 Acute Versus Chronic Care

 The U.S. healthcare system, including Medicare, pays providers to treat patients who are sick or injured rather than to ensure that they remain healthy.
 It then fails to provide high-quality care designed to treat chronic diseases because of its focus on acute care.
 Those with chronic illnesses are left with a system that lacks appropriate services and does not addresses all of their needs.

 Costs Associated with Chronic Conditions are Growing

 American families must be protected against the catastrophic physical, emotional, and financial burdens that make up a large portion of having a chronic condition.
-Yet, because our healthcare system has been designed to meet the needs of acute, not chronic illness, our system of services for those with chronic conditions such as Alzheimer’s, multiple sclerosis, and other disorders is both fragmented and inadequate.
+Yet, because our healthcare system has been designed to meet the needs of acute, not chronic illness, our system of services for those with chronic conditions such as Alzheimer's, multiple sclerosis, depression, anxiety disorders and other diseases and disorders is both fragmented and inadequate.

 Gerteis J, Izrael D, Deitz D, LeRoy L, Ricciardi R, Miller T, Basu J. Multiple Chronic Conditions Chartbook.
 Agency for Healthcare Research and Quality.
 2014. https://www.ahrq.gov/sites/default/files/wysiwyg/professionals/prevention-chronic-care/decision/mcc/mccchartbook.pdf Accessed February 27, 2019.

 Caregiving in the U.S. National Alliance for Caregiving (NAC) and the AARP Public Policy Institute.
 2015. https://www.aarp.org/content/dam/aarp/ppi/2015/caregiving-in-the-united-states-2015-report-revised.pdf Accessed February 27, 2019.